d22c/google-homepage/README.md

 # google-homepage
-Static reconstruction Google's homepage as a means of practicing the design and layout aspects of HTML/CSS.
+Static reconstruction of Google's homepage.
+Built with HTML5 and CSS3.

 To Run Locally :